steville1/HahnApplication/README.md

 # HahnApplication
-HAHN Application Process Using Auriela, Webpack, Typescript and Dot Net Core Backend
+HAHN Application Process Using Auriela, Webpack, Typescript and Dot Net 5 Backend

 Start the Front End application by doing this in windows:
 Open Terminal